Probiotic Effects: 7 Surprising Gut Health Benefits Explained

 • Potential metabolic capabilities relevant to probiotic support, including short-chain fatty acid production

-• Personalized directions for the selection of probiotic strains and dietary adjustments
+• Personalized directions for selecting probiotic strains and making dietary adjustments

 • People experiencing chronic or recurrent gut symptoms not fully explained by conventional tests